Tartan-AUV/TAUV-Tools/yolov4/README.md

 3. Edit 'obj.names' template file.
 Each class name is on a new line in the same order as in the 'class_list.txt' file in 'obj.zip'.
 4. Edit 'obj.data' template file.
 Fill in the number of classes.
 5. Ensure that the 'process.py' has the correct format (currently .jpg) matching training data.
+6. Edit '/darknet/Makefile' to enable the following: OPENCV=1, GPU=1, CUDNN=1, CUDNN_HALF=1, LIBSO=1.
+7. Run command ```make``` to build darknet.
+8. ...
-6. Follow the following commands in your local directory to set up the training.
+9. Follow the following commands in your local directory to set up the training.

 ## Training